open-wc/open-wc/docs/docs/development/hot-module-replacement.md

 npm i --save-dev @open-wc/dev-server-hmr@next
 ```

-Add the plugin to your `web-dev-server-config.mjs`:
+Add the plugin to your `web-dev-server.config.mjs`:

 ```js
 import { hmrPlugin } from '@open-wc/dev-server-hmr';